Christensen, Julia B. "The Impact of Media Supply on Bureaucratic Information Collection"

 Working paper and appendix.

-Research memo available here.
+Research memo available here (updated memo available upon request).
 Examples of clipbooks available here.

 Christensen, Julia B. "Gatekeeping Bias in Local Media Coverage of Pedestrian and Cyclist Fatalities"